 Tuition* $5,170 Tuition* $5,170 Books/supplies $433 Books/supplies $200 Room and board** $4,000 DC rent $3,794 Transportation*** $491 Local transportation*** $495 Personal expenses $591 Personal expenses $735 Meals/living expenses $1,650 Roundtrip airfare to DC $600 Professional Wardrobe $500 UCR estimated total $10,768 UCDC estimated total $13,144

 *Registration fees listed above are based on estimated costs per the Financial Aid Office.
 Current amounts may vary.
 Summer fees are calculated on a per-unit charge.
 Visit Summer Sessions for more information.

 **Students indicate they tend to eat more meals at restaurants and spend more on entertainment while in DC.
 These costs vary per student and are not part of academic expenses.
 These costs cannot be figured into the academic budget for the program.
 Students should be aware of these costs and, if possible, budget for increased costs for personal expenses, meals, and experiences.

-***Transportation costs mostly include airfare and DC Metro cards.
-Starting Winter 2019 the DC Center has funded discounted DC Metro passes via the 'UPass' program, significantly lowering Metro costs.
+***The DC Center has funded discounted DC Metro passes via the 'UPass' program, significantly lowering Metro costs (funding based on availability).